RostislavTelitsin/Python_Poftfolio.github.io/README.md

 ~~~

 ## Binance
-I also have some expirience with Binance criptocurrency working.
-I used **requests** lib interoperability with binance server, binance **API** to get data from server and **keras** lib to predict market trend
+I also have some experience with Binance cryptocurrency working.
+I used **requests** lib interoperability with Binance server, binance **API** to get data from the server and **keras** lib to predict market trends

 - this part of code requests data from server using Binance API:
 ~~~